Cumbria police chief Stuart Hyde to return after being "re-suspended"

 The Independent Police Complaints Commission (IPCC) cleared him of the allegations in October 2012.

-Bernard Lawson, the current temporary chief constable, invited Mr Hyde back to work - with the PCC's approval.'Difficult time'
+Bernard Lawson, the current temporary chief constable, invited Mr Hyde back to work - with the PCC's approval.

 Mr Rhodes said: "I fully support the decision of Mr Lawson to invite Mr Hyde back to Cumbria Constabulary as his deputy until Mr Hyde's retirement in December.